235u/ActinUranium.Web/README.md

 </PropertyGroup>
 ```

-leads to strange (mixed) localization behaviour at runtime; localization works as expected while leaving this setting empty (or setting to `(None)` in the Properties GUI.
+leads to strange (mixed) localization behaviour at runtime; localization works as expected while leaving this setting empty (or setting to `(None)` in the Properties GUI).

 ## Versioning